JaeAeich/poiesis/docs/app/docs/intro/tes.md

 provides a standard mechanism for orchestrating these complex analyses across different compute environments.

-:::info
+:::info Cite

-The above description is taken from the [here](https://www.ga4gh.org/product/task-execution-service-tes/).
+The above description is taken from the [GA4GH TES page](https://www.ga4gh.org/product/task-execution-service-tes/).
 :::